microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_office365activationsuserdetail.md

 | :------------ | :------------------------ |
 | Authorization | Bearer {token}.
 Required. |

-## Request body

-Do not supply a request body for this method.

 ## Response

 If successful, this method returns `302 Found` response redirecting to a pre-authenticated download URL for the report.